SAFEs vs SAFE Notes

-- SAFE notes or convertible notes can be obtained without a valuation cap.
+- SAFEs or convertible notes can be obtained without a valuation cap.

 - In case you are searching for an early exit, both offer similar mechanisms in the event of a change in control.
 SAFEs offer investors the choice of a 1x payout or conversion into equity at the cap amount to participate in the buyout.

 - Normally, there are 2x payout provisions in a convertible debt agreement, which can still be written into SAFE agreements.
 Both options have seed investment advantages in this category.

 - Both transform into equity in the future.